 The 3 new Child Tax Credit tools now available for use are:

-- Advance Child Tax Credit Eligibility Assistant: use your 2020 (or 2019 if you have not yet filed taxes for 2020) income information to check Advance Child Tax Credit eligibility.
+- Child Tax Credit portal: use your 2020 (or 2019 if you have not yet filed taxes for 2020) income information to check Advance Child Tax Credit eligibility.

 - Child Tax Credit Update Portal: allows parents to verify eligibility for advance monthly payments and optionally unenroll, or opt out from receiving them.
 Eligible recipients who unenroll from advance payments will receive a lump sum when they file their 2021 tax return.
 Additional capabilities, such as changing payment method, will also be added soon.